Submetry onto one-dimensional space

 Before proceeding with the construction of $L_0$, we first analyze the boundary fibers $L_{+}=P^{-1}( a)$ and $L_{-}=P^{-1}(-a)$.
 By Lemma \ref{Lem:1dim_pr} each of these fibers is either a point or a $C^{1,1}$ curve that may have boundary.

 First, we observe that $L_{+}$ and $L_{-}$ must be compact.
-Indeed, let $D_{\pm }$ be the set of all the points in $\Sph^2$ at the distance $\leq a$ from $L_{\pm}$.
+Indeed, let $D_{\pm }$ be the set of all the points in $\Sph^2$ at distance $\leq a$ from $L_{\pm}$.
 Then $\Sph^2 = D_{+} \cup D_-$ and since $\Sph^2$ is compact, both $D_{+}$ and $D_-$ must be compact domains.
 Furthermore, neither $L_+$ nor $L_-$ can be a closed curve; otherwise the boundary of $D_{\pm }$ splits into two components.
 Since the boundary of $D_{\pm }$ is the fiber $L_0$, this contradicts its connectedness.
 Therefore, each boundary fiber, $L_+$ and $L_-$, is either a single point or a closed segment.\\

 \textit{Case 1.} Suppose the boundary fiber $L_+$ is a single point $p_+$.
-Then the fiber $L_0$ is the points on the distance $a$ from $p_+$, i.e. $L_0$ is a circle of the radius $a$ on a sphere $\Sph^2$.
-The points of the fiber $L_-$ lies on the distance $a$ from $L_0$ in the opposite from $L_+$ direction.
+Then the fiber $L_0$ is the set of points at distance $a$ from $p_+$, i.e. $L_0$ is a circle of radius $a$ on the sphere $\Sph^2$.
+The points of the fiber $L_-$ lie at distance $a$ from $L_0$ in the direction opposite from $L_+$ direction.
 Therefore, $a\leq \pi/2$.
-If $a< \pi/2$, then $L_-$ is a circle of the radius $2a$ around $p_-$.
-Since all fibers are connected, there is no other fibers on the sphere, resulting the contradiction.
+If $a< \pi/2$, then $L_-$ is a circle of radius $2a$ centered at $p_-$.
+Since all fibers are connected, there are no other fibers on the sphere, a contradiction.
 Thus, $2a = \pi$ and $L_-$ is also a single point $p_-$, antipodal to $p_+$.
 Hence, $P$ is a quotient map of an isometric $S^1$-action on $\Sph^2$.
 This proves case a). \\